hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 }
 ```

-Example of a succesful response
+Example of a succesful response:

 ```code
 {